Vickers 6-ton: History

 At the Battle of Honkaniemi on 26 February 1940, the Finns employed their Vickers tanks for the first – and only – time against Soviet armour during the Winter War.
 The results were disastrous.
 Of the thirteen available Finnish Vickers 6-ton tanks only six were in fighting condition and able to participate in the first assault on the Soviet lines – to make matters worse, one of the tanks was forced to stop, unable to cross a wide trench.
 The remaining five continued onwards a few hundred metres but ran into dozens of Soviet tanks in the village of Honkaniemi.
 The Finnish tanks managed to knock out three Soviet tanks but were soon themselves knocked-out.
 In the skirmishes that followed, the Finns lost two more Vickers tanks.

-In 1941, the Finns rearmed their Vickers 6-ton tanks with Soviet 45 mm guns and re-designated them as T-26Es.
+In 1941, the Finns rearmed their Vickers 6-ton tanks with Soviet 45 mm guns and re-designated them T-26Es.
 These tanks were used by the Finnish Army during the Continuation War.
 Nineteen rebuilt Vickers tanks, along with 75 T-26s continued in Finnish service after the end of the Second World War.
 Some of these tanks were kept as training tanks until 1959, when they were finally phased out and replaced by newer British and Soviet tanks.